 The use of loosely twisted Indian tussur silk in different thicknesses was a distinctive feature of the Society’s work.
 Only a small variety of stitches were used to produce varied textures and shading; many items were embellished with spangles and couched gold thread from China or Japan.

-Many lavish Leek embroideries for church interiors were produced to commissions by leading Arts and Crafts architects, including Scott, Sedding, Shaw and Horsley.
+Many lavish Leek embroideries for church interiors were produced to commissions by leading Gothic Revival architects, including Scott, Sedding, Shaw and Horsley.
 They can still be seen in the churches for which they were made.

 A popular group of patterns used by the society show a distinctive Indian influence.
 These designs were stitched with Indian silks onto a base fabric of undyed Indian tussur silk, dyed and block printed in Leek by Wardle & Co.